winters5885/NSS-digital-nomad/resources/design-document.md

 * String userId (UUID);

-## 6.2 Get Destination
+## 6.2 Get Destinations
 This endpoint will by default return a random list of destinations.
+This endpoint will also returns a list of destinations based on category selection within the query.
 Accepts GET request to /destinations.
 If unable to access database throws DatabaseInaccessibleException, notifies user that the database is unavailable.

 ## 6.3 Create Favorites
 Accepts a POST request to /favorites.
 Then auto-generates UUID as the partition key.
 Saves favorites to a Dynamodb table.
 Then returns a secret URL for the user to keep and return their favorite destinations.